NorthOcean/Project-Erina/README.md

 Your new model will be saved at `./logs/YOUR_TRAINING_TIME_YOUR_MODEL_NAME/`.
 (For example `./logs/20200909-120030example_model`)

-## Training New Models on Your Own Datasets
+## Train New Models on Your Own Datasets

+If you want to train BGM on your own dataset, please make your datas into several `.csv` files.
+Their format are request as:

+- The file should contain 4 columns.
+-

 ## Evaluate Models